ouya/docs/corona.md

 # API

-In order to use the `OUYA` plugin be sure to include the [plugin_ouya.lua](https://github.com/ouya/ouya-sdk-examples/blob/master/Corona/Submission/ouya/samples/InAppPurchasesPlugin/Corona/plugin_ouya.lua) script in your `Corona` project folder.
+In order to use the `Cortex TV` plugin be sure to include the [plugin_ouya.lua](https://github.com/ouya/ouya-sdk-examples/blob/master/Corona/Submission/ouya/samples/InAppPurchasesPlugin/Corona/plugin_ouya.lua) script in your `Corona` project folder.

 ## Is Available

-When a `Corona` game starts be sure to check that the `OUYA` plugin is available before loading the game.
+When a `Corona` game starts be sure to check that the `Cortex TV` plugin is available before loading the game.
 Games that do not check `IsAvailable` may flicker or appear to load twice.

 ```
 local ouya = require("plugin.ouya") -- load the ouya plugin